krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ### Spring boot
 {: #continuous-spring }

-If you have a Spring/SpringBoot application you can just use a starter written by me and Michał Rowicki:
+If you have a Spring/SpringBoot application, you can use a starter written by Michał Rowicki and me:

 ```xml
 <dependency>